aiidateam/aiida-core/docs/source/topics/processes/usage.rst

 Process builder
 ---------------
 As explained in a :ref:`previous section<topics:processes:usage:spec>`, the inputs for a :py:class:`~aiida.engine.processes.calcjobs.calcjob.CalcJob` and :py:class:`~aiida.engine.processes.workchains.workchain.WorkChain` are defined in the :py:meth:`~aiida.engine.processes.process.Process.define` method.
-To know then what inputs they take, one would have to read the implementation, which can be annoying if you are not a developer.
+To know what inputs they take, one would have to read the implementation, which can be annoying if you are not a developer.
 To simplify this process, these two process classes provide a utility called the 'process builder'.
 The process builder is essentially a tool that helps you build the inputs for the specific process class that you want to run.
 To get a *builder* for a particular ``CalcJob`` or a ``WorkChain`` implementation, all you need is the class itself, which can be loaded through the :py:class:`~aiida.plugins.factories.CalculationFactory` and :py:class:`~aiida.plugins.factories.WorkflowFactory`, respectively.